Agustine-dev/Agustine-dev/README.md

 Web Developer
 -------------

 I'm a technology enthusiast.
-I also create and support websites and applications for clients and for fun using modern cutting-edge technologies to create next generation applications with exceptional user experiences.
+My main hobby is creating and supporting website applications for clients and for fun using modern cutting-edge technologies to create next generation applications with exceptional user experiences.
 I live through my interests in Basketball, music, keeping fit and travelling.

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [nagustinenyaanga@gmail.com](mailto:nagustinenyaanga@gmail.com)